Neighborhoods in Columbus, Ohio: Berwyn East (Berwick Manor)

 Berwyn East or Berwick Manor is bordered by East Livingston Avenue to the north, South James Road to the west, Interstate 70 to the south, and the abandoned railroad line that lies just east of Bostwick Road to the east.
 The entire area lies within the 43227 zip code.
 It is a predominately African-American area commercially centered on East Livingston Avenue.
 Berywn East is a relatively new neighborhood designation, as "Berwyn East" contains several subdivisions within that have longtime recognized names such as Scottwood, Liv-Moor Heights, Berwick Manor.
 Bishop Hartley High School, Columbus' only co-ed Catholic High School on the East side is located within Berwyn East.

 Far East neighborhoods

-The Far East side is a conglomerate of numerous single and multiple family residential subdivisions gathered together as a whole and is centered on Big Walnut Park and Big Walnut Creek, and to the north, Whitehall, to the east, Reynoldsburg, to the south, Interstate 70 and Eastland, and to the west, eastoor.
+The Far East side is a conglomerate of numerous single and multiple family residential subdivisions gathered together as a whole and is centered on Big Walnut Park and Big Walnut Creek, and to the north, Whitehall, to the east, Reynoldsburg, to the south, Interstate 70 and Eastland, and to the west, Eastmoor.
 The area is populated with many schools in close proximity, including three elementary schools, a middle school, and high school, all within one mile of each other.